 ”Five Actions” in South Africa and eight projects in Palestine and Israel have shaped my view of art and its meaning.
 We tell our stories because we want to tell them, because the situation, rather than our position, demands it.
 I began seeing my job as “developing” these images through various practices, and then activating the images, mediating them.
 I don’t own them and I can’t sell them unless we have an agreement.
 I ended up with a series of works that declared the social and political context in which they were created.

-The most popular of the staged works she made in SA are: The World’s Smallest Bible Thrown In The Biggest Man-Made Hole and To all Queens.
+The most popular of the staged works are: The World’s Smallest Bible Thrown In The Biggest Man-Made Hole and To all Queens.
 Towards the end of three years of commuting to South Africa I was invited to commute to Palestinian occupied territories.
 On September 28, 2000, the second Intifada started.
-She and her colleague, the writer Ana Valdés was evacuated, but soon returned and launched a series of joint cultural projects.
+Me and a colleague, the writer Ana Valdés was evacuated, but soon returned and launched a series of joint cultural projects.
 In 2002, on Jenin Camp, West Bank.
 Documented research on the Israeli wall.
 She made a reportage for KOBRA, SVT about the art on the wall, an essay in Glänta as well as published in Swedish and English on Eurozine.com.
 In the spring 2003 I shared a room in Gaza with Rachel Corrie – in the house of Allahouani – a week before Rachel died of a bulldozer in Rafah, Gaza Strip, and I made a film on the situation.
 See documentation.
 In 2004, she worked for six months in Rinkeby, Sweden, in the project 4U! with What question would you ask someone who is more powerful than you?